by Joe Costa. First posted June 12, 2017; revised June 27-29, July 6, 2017.

 Salt Marsh Vegetation Elevations

 Salt marshes are generally divided into two habitat types that are defined by tidal inundation and species composition: the low marsh and the high marsh.
 The low marsh is dominated by smooth cordgrass, Spartina alterniflora.
-In scientific and technical publications, the low marsh is often defined as beginning at the local mean sea level (LMSL) or sometimes at the tidal elevation “mean high water at neap tide” (MHWN).
-The actual elevation that the low marsh begins varies depending on numerous physical and biological factors within an estuary, but seems to generally range between LMSL and MHWN.
-On the salt marsh lower boundary elevation page, we show the LiDAR elevations of low marsh boundary at selected sites in Massachusetts.
+In scientific and technical publications, the low marsh is typically defined as beginning at the local mean sea level (LMSL) elevation, but occasionally it is given the tidal elevation “mean high water at neap tide” (MHWN).
+The actual elevation that the low marsh begins varies depending on numerous physical and biological factors within an estuary, but seems to generally range between LMSL to a foot to three above that height depending on the tidal range and various physical and biological factors.
+On our salt marsh lower boundary elevation page, we show the LiDAR elevations of low marsh boundary at selected sites in Massachusetts.

 The low marsh continues to about the mean high water (MHW) line, which generally defines its upper boundary.
-The high marsh is dominated by salt meadow cordgrass Spartina patens, this species typically begins to be the dominant plant species at the mean high water (MHW) elevation.
+The high marsh is dominated by salt meadow cordgrass Spartina patens.
+This species typically begins to be the dominant plant species at the mean high water (MHW) elevation.
 The high marsh continues grading into other species, to the high tide line (HTL, now popularly referred to as the King Tide), which is the regulatory boundary definition of salt marshes in Massachusetts.
-The upper marsh boundary consists of a transition zone grading into upland or fresh wet species, and the actual boundary may be defined by vegetation rather than elevation, as established in Massachusetts case law.
+The upper marsh boundary consists of a transition zone grading into upland or freshwater wetland species, and the actual boundary may be defined by vegetation and salinity, rather than elevation, as established in Massachusetts case law.

 Important Regulatory Tidal Datums